 The Residential Tenancies Act 1997 and your tenancy agreement prohibit you from damaging the rental property or causing a nuisance.
 A nuisance is anything that unreasonably disrupts your neighbours’ enjoyment of their property, such as continual barking, unpleasant smells etc.

-If your pet is creating a nuisance or causing damage, the landlord can give you a breach of duty notice stating that you must stop your pet from causing a nuisance or damaging the property.
-If you don’t fix the problem within 14 days, the landlord can apply to the Victorian Civil and Administrative Tribunal for a compliance order, which legally requires you to comply with the breach of duty notice and/or pay financial compensation.
+If your pet is creating a nuisance or causing damage or preventing you from keeping the property reasonably clean, the landlord can give you a Breach of Duty Notice stating that you must stop your pet from causing these breaches.
+If you don’t fix the problem within 14 days, the landlord can either give you a second Breach of Duty Notice or they can apply to VCAT for a Compliance Order, which legally requires you to comply with the Breach of Duty Notice and/or pay financial compensation.

-To get a compliance order from the Tribunal, the landlord will have to prove that your pet is causing a nuisance or damaging the property.
-You will be given the chance to go to the Tribunal hearing and defend your landlord’s claims.
-If you do not follow the Tribunal order, the landlord can give you a 14-day notice to vacate.
+To get a Compliance Order from VCAT, the landlord will have to prove that your pet is causing a nuisance or damaging the property.
+You will be given the chance to go to the VCAT hearing and defend your landlord’s claims.
+If you do not follow a VCAT order, the landlord can give you a 14-day Notice to Vacate.

-A notice to vacate does not mean that you have to move out.
-If the landlord wants to evict you, they will have to apply to the Tribunal and prove that your pet is still causing a nuisance or damage.
-You can go to the Tribunal hearing and present your side of the story.
+A Notice to Vacate does not mean that you have to move out.
+If the landlord wants to evict you, they will have to apply to VCAT and prove that you have not complied with the VCAT Order or the Breach of Duty Notices.
+You can go to the VCAT hearing and present your side of the story.

-If you receive an immediate notice to vacate, it does not mean that you have to move out.
-If the landlord wants to evict you, they will have to apply to the Tribunal and prove that your pet is a danger.
-If you receive an immediate notice to vacate you should contact us for advice as soon as possible.
+If your pet endangers the safety of your neighbours, the landlord can give you an immediate Notice to Vacate.
+This should only be given in extreme circumstances, for example: your dog has attacked the neighbour’s children.
+If you receive an immediate Notice to Vacate, it does not mean that you have to move out.
+If the landlord wants to evict you, they will have to apply to VCAT and prove that your pet is a danger.
+If you receive an immediate Notice to Vacate contact Tenants Victoria for advice as soon as possible.